-2010 Population on Current Num Station
+2010 Population Current Number of Stations Number of Stations Required Surplus/Deficiency

 178,256 928 613 315 in excess of standard

 184,085 928 633 295 in excess of standard

 5.19.3 Of Harrow's 40 community centres and halls 11 were identified through the PPG17 Study as providing facilities for indoor sports provision, such as badminton but only one centre indicated the presence of purpose-provided changing facilities.
 The survey undertaken as part of the PPG17 Study suggested that there was additional unmet demand for use of community halls for a number of sports or leisure activities, most of which require specific facilities to be put in place to enable them, such as boxing and martial arts.
 However, this may better reflect an under supply in purpose built sports halls rather than community halls accommodating sports uses.